17 Reasons to NOT Buy an RV

 Planning a Road Trip is More Complicated

 When you get an RV you will be excited to get out on the road with your family and have a great time.
 Oh, there are so many things to see and do!
-All of this in a huge vehicle all take planning.
+However, accomplishing all of this in a huge vehicle takes much planning.

 You have to take into consideration where to stop if you can drive on certain roads, and what campgrounds to stay at.
 The logistics of moving everyone become more complicated.
 Small children and car seats add another level of complications.
 If you have pets, you’ll need to consider where you’ll be able to stop and let them out as well.

 You Would Rather Fly

 Once you own an RV you will be taking longer and longer road trips.
-Many families find that they love driving across the county in a motorhome on their vacation time.
+Many families find that they love driving across the country in a motorhome during their vacation time.

 Road trips are not for everyone, though.
 If you would rather fly to your destination and rent a car, buying an RV probably doesn’t make much sense to you.

 There is Still Cooking and Cleaning

 Some people like to go on vacation to get a break from cooking and cleaning.
 That’s the beauty of a hotel.
 Someone else even makes the bed for you.
 In an RV, you will still be cooking and cleaning every day.
-Although, since the space is small, the cleaning does go much faster.
+Since the space is small, the cleaning does go much faster.
 Adversely, you’ll want to consider how big your family is and how much food you’ll need to buy, store, cook, and clean up after.